LassoSoft/LassoGuide/lasso_guide_source/operations/authentication.rst

 Lasso Admin application as well as other system-related applications.

-The built-in security system is accessed through two different interfaces: the set of ``auth_*`` methods and the ``security_registry`` object.
+The built-in security system is accessed through two different interfaces: the set of ``auth_…`` methods and the :type:`security_registry` object.

 Auth
 ====

-The ``auth`` methods are used by web apps to execute simple security checks.
+The ``auth_…`` methods are used by web apps to execute simple security checks.
 The checks acquire the username, password and realm information from the current web request and, therefore, require that a request be active.
-In all cases, if the check fails or if no username and password was provided, then the auth methods will generate a HTTP 401 Unauthorized response with a ``WWW-Authenticate:
+In all cases, if the check fails or if no username and password was provided, then the auth methods will generate a HTTP 401 Unauthorized response with a :mailheader:`WWW-Authenticate: Digest` header.
-Digest`` header.
 The request is then aborted, by default.
 If the security checks succeed, then the methods return nothing.
-If electing to not abort when the check fails, a caller can check ``web_response->getStatus`` to determine the result.
+If electing not to abort when the check fails, a caller can check `web_response->getStatus` to determine the result.

 .. method:: auth_admin(-realm::string = 'Lasso Security', \
    -noAbort = false, \